Nicolas Cantu: Film

 Cantu began his film career at the age of fourteen with a voice role as Curly on the 2017 Nickelodeon TV film Hey Arnold!: The Jungle Movie.
 He then starred in Steven Spielberg's The Fabelmans as Hark in 2022.
 He auditioned for the lead role of Sammy Fabelman, but was given the role of Hark after being rejected for the role of Sammy.
 He provided the voice of Leonardo on the 2023 film Teenage Mutant Ninja Turtles: Mutant Mayhem.
+Later in 2025, Cantu reprises his role as Leonardo in the short film Teenage Mutant Ninja Turtles: Chrome Alone 2 – Lost in New Jersey.

 Personal life

 Cantu is a gamer.
 On November 8, 2018, he hosted a fundraiser for the Children's Hospital Los Angeles at Bob's Big Boy in Burbank, California.